The Modular Monolith: A Practical Middle Ground

 • Independent data ownership — each module owns its data, even if they share a database

-Because distributed systems are genuinely hard, and you're trading one set of problems for a much larger, more expensive set.
+Distributed systems trade one set of problems for a larger, more expensive set:

 • Network latency between every service call